kt-search

 Github © Jilles van Gurp

-Searching is of course the main reason for using Opensearch and Elasticsearch.
+Searching is of course the main reason for using Opensearch or Elasticsearch.
 Kt-search supports this with a rich Kotlin DSL.
-However, you can also use string literals to search.

 The advantage of using a Kotlin DSL for writing your queries is that you can rely on Kotlin’s type safety and also use things like refactoring, property references to fields in your model classes, functional programming, etc.